 The LRCC Recreational Climbing Team is a fun alternative to mainstream sports.
 Climbing can help build self-confidence, problem solving skills, and muscle.
 Our Rec Team focuses on the skills needed to become a safe lifelong climber and build an enjoyment of the sport.
 Our Recreational Climbing Team program runs for twelve weeks in the fall and spring.
 Practice is held from 5:00-6:30 PM on Wednesdays.
 It is open to climbers from ages 12-17.
-The cost is $250 for the entire 12 week session and includes rental gear if needed.
-A full gym membership can be added for an additional $100.
+The cost is $140 for the session and includes rental gear if needed.
+A full gym membership can be added for an additional $40.

 The best way to get started rock climbing is to take our Introduction to Indoor Climbing class.
 This class has a low student-to-instructor ratio and is designed to get you up and climbing right away.
 We will cover climbing safety, equipment, belay technique, and movement in a top rope setting.
 The class is one hour long and includes all of the gear you need for the day.
 It also includes a day pass so you can stay and climb for the rest of the day.
 Participants must be 13 years or older.

 Indoor rock climbing is a great way for children to build self-confidence while getting great exercise.
 Climbing is an individual sport which allows students to grow at his or her own pace.
 Our courses cater to each individual’s needs and are taught in a highly supportive group environment.
 Any level of climber will be challenged but not overwhelmed.
 Our trained staff will help your kids learn about the sport they can enjoy for a lifetime.
 Booking Register for Rock Geckos ages 6-8 Register for Stone Monkeys ages 8-11